giuliettae/Endstation-SHDB18/Rules.md

 If you meet at a station you can say cheers to the beer and get an extra point each.

-If you end up far away out on a line, f.e. close to Spandau or Hönow, you can also use your next steps to go to a permanent Endstation and get extra points.
+If you end up far away out on a line, e.g. close to Spandau or Hönow, you can also use your next steps to go to a permanent Endstation and get extra points.

 If you want to visit the amazing ghoastsation of BBI you'll get +10.
 You cannot get points at the current Aiport Station SFX.